artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 * **"Hidden" routes**.
 Often when we redesign or modernize an existing route on Artsy.net we'll create a _second_ similar route.
 We hide the in-progress page behind that new route and don't share it until it's ready. 🤫
 * **TODO** maybe other ways?

 Armed with tools for integrating code incrementally, here are some strategies for reducing the size and scope of a PR.
+I'm not suggesting you use these strategies universally, but if you think you're headed toward a very large PR, these are some things to try.

 ## Start with small scope — slice your stories small